 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term stay patients who have received the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for seniors, making these vaccines critical to patient safety.
+This datapoint is a measure of the percent of long-term stay residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-In Dr Arthur Clifton Mckinley Center, 14.84% Percentage of Patients
+In Dr Arthur Clifton Mckinley Center, 18.13% of Patients

 Ability to Keep Residents Mobile

-In Dr Arthur Clifton Mckinley Center, 21.64% Percentage of Residents
+In Dr Arthur Clifton Mckinley Center, 17.03% of Residents

-This tells you the percent of patients who remained mobile levels over time.
-Preserving mobility can be a good sign for residents' health.
+This tells you the percent of residents who retained mobility levels over time.
+Retaining mobility is usually a great sign for residents' well-being.

 Hospitalizations